GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ## This is where you got to

 ## Different work roles
-software development doesn’t necessarily need to be all about outputting code.
-There’s a lot of ways you can contribute to team without stressing your hands as much.
-Perhaps you can plan a pair programming session in the middle of every day to give your hands an hour of rest.
+Software development doesn’t necessarily need to be all about writing code.
+There’s a lot of ways you can contribute to team while putting less pressure on your hands.
-Code reviews are also less intensive for your hands so you might consider doing more of those and less actual coding.
+There's code reviews, helping someone else out with their problems, or pair programming.
+All which are less stressful on your hands.
+Try to schedule them as longer break for your hands.
+Perhaps you can pair program for half an hour in the morning and half an hour in the evening.
+That, with lunch are three reasonably large breaks for your hands.

-Get new hobbies
+## Get new hobbies
-suffice to say if your primary hobby is playing computer games you’re probably going to need to get a new one.
+Suffice to say if your primary hobby is playing computer games you’re probably going to need to get a new one.
 There’s a lot of fun stuff you can do that doesn’t involve sitting in front of screen.
-It’s important that you give your hands rest and while you might that be able to control what you do at work, you can definitely control what you do in your free time.
-If you can, aim for activities that do not involve sitting still.
+While you might not able to control what you do at work, you can definitely control what you do in your free time.
+If possible, find some hobbies that involve you not sitting still.

-Standing Desk
+## Standing Desk
-I’ve used both the standing desk, a normal desk, and an adjustable desk and I found no difference on my RSI symptoms.
+I’ve used both a standing desk, a normal desk, and an adjustable desk and I found no difference on my RSI symptoms.
 However there’s a lot of other good reasons you might want to switch it up.
 Consider switching your desk between sitting and standing once an hour.
 A good time to switch it is right after your hourly 10 minute break..

-## Keeping warm
+## Keeping your hands warm
-I’ve noticed that I always have cold hands which could restrict blood flow and thus hindering the tissue from healing fast enough.
-I’ve experimented with pressure sleeves for both my hands and elbows and I found them to be quite nice and not very spent there’s an option consider longsleeved clothing and fingerless gloves
+I’ve noticed that I always have cold hands.
+This could potentially restrict blood flow and thus hindering tissue from healing.
+I’ve experimented with pressure sleeves for both my hands and elbows and I found them to be quite nice, warm and not very expensive.
+I use these pressure sleeves for my elbows, and these for my wrists(which really aren't very good, so you might want to consider something else..)
+**insert links**
+If you don't feel like going out and buying pressure sleeves, a long armed shirt and some fingerless gloves will do in a pinch.
+Yes even though it looks ridiculous to have gloves on inside.

 ## Massage
+Massage helped me a lot, especially in the start.
+I had some really tense and sore spots all the way up my forearms, which I was able to massage away.
+I've tried both professional massage and self massage.
+The professional massage is nice if you can afford it, but, at least for me it wasn't worth it.
+Get some tiger balm and go to work on the sore spots of your forearms, elbows and wrist.
+Don't be too rough.
+There's plenty of guides on self-massage out on the internet, and I would suggest looking them up.

 ## Further resources